SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 - Using [`CREATE OBJECT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcreate_object.htm) statements, you can create an object as an instance of a class and assign the reference to the object to an [object reference variable](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenobject_refer_variable_glosry.htm).
 - The instance operator [`NEW`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expression_new.htm) basically replaces `CREATE OBJECT` statements.
 - However, `CREATE OBJECT` statements are still required and they are the only option for creating objects dynamically (`NEW` is not possible in that context) as shown further down.
-- In the example, note the the built-in generic ABAP type `object` (`TYPE REF TO object`) that is used for the generic typing of object references.
+- In the example, note the built-in generic ABAP type `object` (`TYPE REF TO object`) that is used for the generic typing of object references.
 It is for any object type. `object` stands for the root class of the inheritance hierarchy.
 More information: [Generic ABAP Types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types_generic.htm)
 - Find more information in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcreate_object.htm) and the [ABAP Object Orientation](04_ABAP_Object_Orientation.md) cheat sheet

 ```abap